How to Import Data into Salesforce

 With its vast amount of helpful services as well as its ease of use and cost-effectiveness, Salesforce has a lot of potential for businesses both big and small.
 The key to successfully unlocking the potential that Salesforce offers is accurately importing your data.

-• How do I prepare my data for import in Salesforce?
+How do I prepare my CSV file before importing?